dabit3/react-notes/README.md

 ![](notesapp.jpg)

-The first thing we'll need to do is install a couple of additional dependencies (Glamor for styling & React Icons for Icons):
+The next thing we'll need to do is install a couple of additional dependencies (Glamor for styling & React Icons for Icons):

 ```sh
 npm install react-icons glamor